sigsep/sigsep-mus-db/docs/usage.rst

    dsd.test(my_function)

-This test makes sure the user provided output is compatible to the mustools framework.
+This test makes sure the user provided output is compatible to the musdb framework.
 The function returns ``True`` if the test succeeds.

 Processing the full DSD100
 ''''''''''''''''''''''''''